Oulshtock/milestone-project/README.md

    -  Click on each song to ensure they play in the website and not bring you to the soundcloud website.
    -  Click the various options in the embedded file such as forward, pause and back to check functionality works.
    -  Check responsivness on various devices using Chrome Developer.
+   -  Multiples of the same song were added to website to fill in the void.
+As they release more songs on soundcloud they will be added accordingly.

 5. Video

    -  Click on each video to ensure they play in the website and not bring you to the youtube website.
    -  Click the various options in the embedded file such as forward, pause and back to check functionality works.
    -  Check responsivness on various devices using Chrome Developer.
+   -  The band are working on a better quality video to be uploaded when released for their sont "Highway Man"

 6. Album